Thesis Title: George III and Kingship at Court in Late Eighteenth-Century Britain

-I would like to build a career in the British heritage sector after my studies, and I am currently an active participant in the Heritage Pathway Programme offered by The Oxford Research Centre in the Humanities (TORCH).
-Thanks to the university's Career Service, I've also gained further practical experience through internships with the National Trust Partnership at TORCH, Purcell Architects, and the Devonshire Collections at Chatsworth House.
+I would like to build a career in the British heritage sector after my studies, and I am currently an active participant in the Heritage Pathways Programme offered by The Oxford Research Centre in the Humanities (TORCH).
+Thanks to the university's Career Service, I've also gained further practical experience through internships with the National Trust Partnership, Purcell Architects, and the Devonshire Collections at Chatsworth House.

 Scholarships and Prizes

 Book Grant from Keble College Chapel (2020-2023); Delia Bushell Graduate Scholarship in History, Keble College, Oxford (2019-2020); The Mavis Gibson Prize in History, Keble College, Oxford (2020); recipient of the Keble College Graduate Support Fund (2021-2023) and the Keble Association Grant (2022 and 2023) with accompanying Griffiths Award (2022); Jonathan and Amanda Phillips Award for contributions to the Keble College Community (2023).